-Transurban call centre jobs now safe
+Transurban call centre jobs are still going overseas

 After a massive public backlash, Transurban call centre jobs are now safe from their call centre offshoring plans as reported in our recent article.

 All they have really committed to is ensuring that no call centre employees will face a forced redundancy.

 The call centre is still be moved offshore.

 The Courier-Mail reported that TOLL roads company Transurban has promised to find a job for any call centre staff who do not want to take voluntary redundancy.

 The no-sack guarantee, given at meetings with workers and union representatives, follows a revelation in The Courier-Mail that the firm plans to offshore jobs to the Philippines after laying off two-thirds of its Brisbane call centre staff.